dhei/azure-mobile-apps-net-client/README.md

-# Microsoft Azure Mobile Apps
+# Microsoft Azure Mobile Apps: .NET Client SDK

 With Microsoft Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.
 To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile).